isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-01-trending-recipes.md

 Published on MICHELIN Guide Asia, 2 April 2020.</h5>
 <p>Take a masterclass in cooking!
 Top chefs from around the world are taking to social media to share recipes and videos from their own home kitchens.</p>

-<h5>2. <a href="https://www.homeanddecor.com.sg/design/news/official-and-not-so-official-iconic-recipes-to-try-at-home-during-the-extended-circuit-breaker-time/">11 Official (and Not-so-Official) Iconic Recipes to Try at Home During the Extended Circuit Breaker Time</a><br/>
+<h5>2. <a href="https://www.homeanddecor.com.sg/design/news/official-and-not-so-official-iconic-recipes-to-try-at-home-during-the-extended-circuit-breaker-time/">11 Official (And Not-So-Official) Iconic Recipes to Try at Home During the Extended Circuit Breaker Time</a><br/>
 Published on Home Décor, on 25 April 2020.</h5>
 <p>Missing your favourite food establishments during this time?
 Fret not!
 Most of these brands have released official recipes of some of their iconic dishes.</p>